SamLau95/nbinteract/docs/recipes/recipes_exporting.md

                              types: full (standalone page), partial (embeddable
                              page), or gitbook (embeddable page for GitBook).
                              [default: full]
+  -B --no-top-button         If set, doesn't generate button at top of page.
   -r --recursive             Recursively convert notebooks in subdirectories.
   -o FOLDER --output=FOLDER  Outputs HTML files into FOLDER instead of
                              outputting files adjacent to their originating